AdityaThyMoon/Customer-Insights-Analysis/README.md

 # Customer-EDA
-EDA on a customer personality dataset.
+EDA on a customer dataset.
 Link to the dataset: https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis